Meet Kubix š§©

 Kubix isnāt just fast - itās also pleasant to use.

-crate, Kubix formats Kubernetes objects (like pods, contexts, etc.) into clean, readable tables that make your terminal feel more like a dashboard.
+Using the excellent tabled crate, Kubix formats Kubernetes objects (like pods, contexts, etc.) into clean, readable tables that make your terminal feel more like a dashboard.

 Examples: